-The Lab is pleased to have hosted the following two post-docs during the 2017-2018 academic year:
+The Lab is pleased to have hosted the following post-docs and visiting scholars:

-• Prof. Soya Mori is a Senior Researcher at the Institute of Developing Economies of the Japanese External Trade Organization (IDE/JETRO) in Tokyo, Japan.
+- Prof. Soya Mori (2017-2018 postdoc) is a Senior Researcher at the Institute of Developing Economies of the Japanese External Trade Organization (IDE/JETRO) in Tokyo, Japan.
 His research focus is the economies of developing nations, especially as to how they affect people with disabilities in Southeast Asia.
 He is conducts research in sign linguistics.
 Prof. Mori has degrees from the University of Rochester and Waseda University. [academic home page]

 - Prof. Zvika Orr (2017-2018 postdoc) is on the Faculty of Life and Health Sciences at the Jerusalem College of Technology.
 Dr. Orr received his doctorate from the Hebrew University of Jerusalem.
 He is currently conducting research on the human rights of people with disabilities in Israel. [academic home page]

 Presidential and Chancellor's Post-DocsThe University of California's Presidential and UC Berkeley's Chancellor's Post-Doctoral Fellowships are designed to increase the diversity of faculty in the UC system.
 The various faculty of the HIFIS Disability Studies Research Cluster can serve as the required mentors in the presidential/chancellor's post-doctoral program but we are limited in the number of people that we can sponsor — and competition is very rigorous for these positions.
 The Mentor Guidelines for the PPFP strongly suggest you find a mentor in the same discipline that you are in, or at the very least a cognate discipline.
 We recommend that you contact cluster faculty, including Prof. Nakamura, early on if you are interested in applying.
 The deadline is November 1.